lrharper1/Harper_et_al_2024_sampling_approaches_great_crested_newt/README.md

 3. The number of positive ponds in-season (April to June) vs. out-of-season (July to October) produced by ethanol precipitation and filtration.
 4. The eDNA score for each pond in-season (April to June) vs. out-of-season (July to October) produced by ethanol precipitation and filtration
 5. Whether volume of water filtered influenced the eDNA scores for ponds (and thus detection).
-6. Whether there was a relationship between population size estimates and eDNA scores.
+6. Whether there was a relationship between population size estimates and eDNA scores (and thus detection).
+7. The probability of eDNA detection when imperfect detection is accounted for via hierachical occupancy modelling.

 ## Contents